AlexsLemonade/scpca-nf/custom-celltype-references.md

 The `CellAssign` reference file should be created by converting a list of marker genes for a set of cell type labels into a binary matrix with values of `0` and `1`.
 This matrix should have all possible cell types as the columns and all possible genes, represented as Ensembl gene ids, as the rows.
 Values of `1` indicate that the given gene is a marker gene for the given cell type, and values of `0` indicate that the gene is not a marker gene for the cell type.
-When compiling this information, it is important to use marker genes from the same organism as the sample you are analyzing to ensure matching gene ids.
+When compiling this information, you should use marker genes (represented as Ensembl gene ids) from the same organism as the sample you are analyzing to ensure matching Ensembl gene ids.

+Some resources that you might find helpful for compiling marker gene lists include [PanglaoDB](https://panglaodb.se/) (note that the [pre-compiled `CellAssign` references in `scpca-nf`](./external-instructions.md/#cellassign-references) were obtained from `PanglaoDB` marker gene lists), [`MSigDB`](https://www.gsea-msigdb.org/gsea/msigdb/genesets.jsp?collection=C8), [`CellMarker`](http://bio-bigdata.hrbmu.edu.cn/CellMarker/), and [`singleCellBase`](http://cloud.capitalbiotech.com/SingleCellBase/).

 `CellAssign` reference files should be saved as TSV files and named `<cellassign_reference_name>.tsv`, where `<cellassign_reference_name>` is a string of your choosing.